- Video: Appendicitis in Children – Signs, Treatment & Prevention

 - Swelling of the abdomen: A tenderness of the stomach along with inflammation could be indicative of appendicitis.

-- Painful cramps: Appendicitis is usually accompanies with sharp and excruciating pain in the abdomen.
+- Painful cramps: Appendicitis is usually accompanied with sharp and excruciating pain in the abdomen.

 There are certain risk factors that are unavoidable.
 These are because they are not in your control.
 Neither you nor your doctor can deny these factors.
 These include: